NERD-project/nerd-api/README.md

 Documentation
 ---
-More documentation is available from the [NERD public instance] http://nerd.eurecom.fr/documentation.
+More documentation is available from the [NERD documentation] (http://nerd.eurecom.fr/documentation).